 Massachusetts Casino Careers Training Institute

-Holyoke Community College and Springfield Technical Community College will soon launch a casino management program to prepare students for employment at a casino as part of an overall workforce training program that can prepare students for a variety of positions in a gaming establishment.
+Holyoke Community College (HCC) and Springfield Technical Community College (STCC) are collaborating on a casino management program to prepare students for employment at a casino as part of an overall workforce training program that can prepare students for a variety of positions in a gaming establishment.

 HCC and STCC are launching this casino workforce training program as part of their Training and Workforce Options collaborative and the Massachusetts Casino Career Training Institute.
-The gaming school will operate on the ninth floor of 95 State Street in Springfield.
-Classes will begin in February 2018.
+The gaming school, located on the ninth floor of 95 State Street in Springfield, is currently accepting applications for students.

-MGC has issued the state’s first Gaming School Certification to Bristol Community College (BCC).
-BCC will soon launch a Casino Management program to prepare students for employment at a casino as part of an overall hospitality program that can prepare students for a variety of positions in a gaming establishment.
+MGC has issued the state’s first Gaming School Certification to Bristol Community College.
+BCC’s Casino Management program, known as the CATCH Institute, prepares students for employment at a casino as part of an overall hospitality program that can prepare students for a variety of positions in a gaming establishment.

 The first three semesters of instruction will be conducted at the BCC Fall River Campus.
-The Casino concentration courses in the fourth semester will be conducted in the new classrooms and casino training lab located in Taunton at the Silver City Galeria Mall.
+The Casino concentration courses in the fourth semester will be conducted in the new classrooms and casino training lab located at the Silver City Galleria Mall in Taunton.
 Students who choose the Casino Management program will be required to complete core courses before moving on to specific gaming training courses.
 An example of these courses includes Introduction to Casino Operations, Casino Loss Prevention, Gaming and Social Policy and Introduction to Casino Games.

 Workforce Development Pilot Program

 In 2017, MGC approved close to $600,000 in grants for a Workforce Development Pilot Program designed to fund gaming career pathways for local residents.

 MetroNorth Casino Careers Consortium